jocobtt/kserve_resources/README.md

     custom_model_spec= '{"name": "regex-model", "image": "regex-image:latest", "port": "5000"}'):
     kserve_op(action = action, model_name = model_name, namespace = namespace, custom_model_spec = custom_model_spec)
   ```
  Doc located here - https://kserve.github.io/website/modelserving/v1beta1/custom/custom_model/

+ Some issues that I am currently dealing with it is that the cluster has insufficient cpu for running two custom models.
+The custom model pods themselves arent' that large necessarily so I am hoping that this isn't an issue with kubeflow serving too many kserve pods/models at once from a resource perspective.

 # performance testing - k6 related stuff etc
 - There are a few ways we can accomplish this ie through k6, locust, or even just using the kserve command line tool.